e-kotov/rewe-ebon-parser/README.md

 - `--nthreads`: Number of concurrent threads to use for processing files.
 - `--rawtext-file`: Output raw text extracted from the PDF files to .txt files (mostly for debugging).
 - `--rawtext-stdout`: Print raw text extracted from the PDF files to the console (mostly for debugging).
+- `--csv-table`: Output parsed data as a CSV table.
 - `--version`: show module version.
 - `-h`, `--help`: show help.